AndrewGeorge/how_to_win_slot_machines/README.md

 # how_to_win_slot_machines
-This is the code for "How to Do Win Slot Machines - Intro to Deep Learning #13' by Siraj Raval on YouTube
+This is my code for the code challenge "How to Do Win Slot Machines - Intro to Deep Learning #13' by Siraj Raval on YouTube

 # Coding Challenge - Due Date - Thursday, April 13th at 12 PM PST